sad7898/sparkling-water-public/README.md

 ## Overview

 Tracks Reddit discussions and crypto prices to analyze sentiment trends in real-time.

-NOTE: This project is a 4-person group project for CMPT732 but cloned from SFU internal github
+**NOTE**: This project is a 4-person group project for CMPT732 but cloned from SFU internal github

 ## Architecture